varunanand07/varunanand07/README.md

 - **Financial Playbooks**:
   - Step-by-step guides for major life events (buying a home, planning a wedding, starting a family, etc.).
   - Automated budget suggestions, recommended savings targets, and integrated calculators.
   - Streamlined referrals to mortgage brokers, insurance agents, and more for convenient financial planning.

+- **And more features that make enigma an effective alternative to modern banking apps!**:

 > **Deployment**: Targeting AWS deployment by the end of January.